 CRACK— that sound is never anyone’s favorite.
 Whether you have renters insurance or not, a broken window can still be a nail-biter when it comes to coverage.
-While most homeowner policies offer coverage for broken windows, most renters insurance policies do not.
-Looking over your policy before moving into your new rental to determine if your renters’ insurance covers broken windows can help prevent some of these matters.
+While most homeowner insurance policies offer coverage for broken windows, most renters insurance policies do not.

 Will Renters Insurance Cover the Cost if You Break Another Person’s Window?